Learn about The Well: A project that is establishing a residential, missional community, housing eight students in Lincoln, Canterbury.

 In September 2018, under God’s good hand and the generosity of his people, TSCF was able to purchase a section of land on Springs Road, directly opposite Lincoln University.
 We have named this building project “The Well” as a reference to John 4, to tie in with “Springs” Road, and as a reminder that the purpose of the project is for others to drink deeply from the Well of Living Water, Jesus himself.
 The woman who met Jesus at the well left transformed.
 It’s our prayer that many men and women will meet Jesus at The Well in Lincoln, and also leave transformed.

 Our prayer for this project is to establish a residential, missional community, housing eight Lincoln students, that seeks to encourage such encounters with Jesus.
 Our desire is to see students cultivate an undivided life, wholeheartedly living for Jesus in every area of life.
-We believe that The Well can be a true witness of Christ through hospitality, evangelism and building community, and that it might ultimately be life-changing for generations to come.
+We believe that The Well can be a true witness of Christ through hospitality, outreach and building community, and that it might ultimately be life-changing for generations to come.

 We’re grateful to God for the progress and development of this project, and are excited to see this venture continue.